cite-architecture/CitableText.jl/docs/src/index.md

 # CitableText

+## Overview

-This Julia module defines the `CtsUrn`, a URN notation for canonically citing texts.
+CitableText defines the `CtsUrn`, a URN notation for canonically citing texts.

 A `CtsUrn` can be instantiated from a string value.
+Note that the output of `print` is *not* a quoted string value, however: it is a `CtsUrn` object.

 ```jldoctest urn
 using CitableText